Vanishing of negative $K$-theory in positive characteristic: The topology

 \begin{prop} Let $X$ be a noetherian scheme and suppose that $Y \to X$ is an \fpsl~morphism and $\{ U_i \to Y \}_{i \in I}$ is a cdh covering.
 Then there exists a cdh covering $\{ V_j \to X \}_{j \in J}$ and \fpsl~morphisms $V'_j \to V_j$ such that $\{ V'_j \to X \}_{j \in J}$ is a refinement of $\{ U_i \to Y \to X \}_{i \in I}$. \end{prop}

 \begin{proof} The proof is similar to the proof of \cite[Proposition 5.9]{SV00}, and the reader is encouraged to consult that proof before proceeding.

-In fact, using this result we can assume that $\{ U_i \to Y \}_{i \in I}$ is of the form $\{U_i \to Y' \to Y\}^n_{i = 1}$ where $Y' \to Y$ is a proper morphism which is a cdh covering (such a morphism is called a \emph{proper cdh covering}) and $\{U_i \to Y' \}_{i = 1}^n$ is a Nisnevich covering of $Y'$.
-Lemma~\ref{lemm:NisFpslSwap} takes care of the Nisnevich part, and so it suffices to consider the case when $\{ U_i \to Y \}_{i \in I}$ is of the form $\{ U \to Y \}$ where $U \to Y$ is a proper cdh covering.
+We first consider the case when $\{ U_i \to Y \}_{i \in I}$ is a singleton $\{U \to Y\}$ containing a proper morphism which is a cdh covering (such a morphism is called a \emph{proper cdh covering}).
 As in the proof of \cite[Proposition 5.9]{SV00}, proceeding by noetherian induction we may assume that for any proper closed subscheme $Z \subset X$ the induced covering of $Z$ admits a refinement of the desired form and the scheme $X$ is integral.

 Suppose we can find a proper birational morphism $V \to X$ and an \fpsl~covering $V' \to V$ such that the composition $V' \to V \to X$ factors through the composition $U \to Y \to X$.
 Choose a closed subscheme $Z \to X$ outside of which $V \to X$ is an isomorphism.
 The inductive hypothesis applied to $\{Z \times_X U \to Z \times_X Y \}$ and $Z \times_X Y \to Z$ over $Z$ gives a cdh covering $\{W_j \to Z \}_{j \in J}$ and \fpsl~morphisms $W'_j \to W_j$ such that $\{ W'_j \to W_j \to Z \}_{j \in J}$ is a refinement of $\{Z \times_X U \to Z \times_X Y \to Z\}$.
 Consequently, $\{W'_j \to W_j \to Z \to X \}_{j \in J} \cup \{V' \to V \to X\}$ is a refinement of $\{U \to Y \to X \}$ of the desired form.
 So it suffices to find such a $V \to X$ and $V' \to V$.